 The College often receives practice consults inquiring if an activity, task or intervention might be considered something an occupational therapist can perform in British Columbia.
 This practice resource is intended to guide individuals through a series of reflective questions to help make that determination.
-For a learning opportunity to interpret and apply this resource, check out our accompanying scenarios for discussion and debate.
+For a learning opportunity to interpret and apply this resource, check out the accompanying Case Study: Is it Occupational Therapy? which includes scenarios for discussion and debate.

 Overdose Prevention and Response in BC